Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees: Applications: Gradient Clipping for Stochastic Subgradient Methods

-Here $\tau_1$ and $\alpha$ refer to the parameters for heavy-ball momentum and Nesterov momentum, respectively.
+Here $\chi$ is a selection of the set-valued mapping $\D$, as defined in Assumption \ref{Assumption_Implementation_f}(2).
+Moreover, $\tau_1$ and $\alpha$ refer to the parameters for heavy-ball momentum and Nesterov momentum, respectively.
 Therefore, compared to existing works that concentrate on the convergence of standard SGD without any momentum term, the updating scheme in \ref{Eq_SGDM} encompasses various popular variants of SGD, including SGD \citep{bolte2021conservative, bianchi2022convergence}, and its momentum accelerated variants \citep{nesterov2003introductory, loizou2017linearly, castera2021inertial}.